KodiComponents/module-userguide/src/guide/laravel/container.md

 <a name="binding"></a>
 ## Binding

 Almost all of your service container bindings will be registered within [service providers](/docs/{{version}}/providers), so all of these examples will demonstrate using the container in that context.
 However, there is no need to bind classes into the container if they do not depend on any interfaces.
-The container does not need to be instructed how to build these objects, since it can automatically resolve such "concrete" objects using PHP's reflection services.
+The container does not need to be instructed on how to build these objects, since it can automatically resolve such "concrete" objects using PHP's reflection services.

 Within a service provider, you always have access to the container via the `$this->app` instance variable.
 We can register a binding using the `bind` method, passing the class or interface name that we wish to register along with a `Closure` that returns an instance of the class: